 Plagiarism is the unattributed appropriation of someone else’s published work as an author’s own, or more commonly, the re-use of chunks of text from published papers by the same author(s) (self-plagiarism).
 Plagiarism is not acceptable in CSIRO Publishing journals.

-If plagiarism is detected before acceptance, the author(s) will be asked to rewrite the content and / or to cite the references from where the content has been taken.
+If plagiarism is detected by an Editorial Board member or reviewer before acceptance, the author(s) will be asked to rewrite the content and / or to cite the references from where the content has been taken.
 In some cases the paper may be rejected.

 If plagiarism is detected after a paper is published, the journal will conduct an investigation following COPE guidelines, and appropriate procedures will be initiated.
 If plagiarism is found, a Corrigendum may be published.
 In some cases the paper may be formally retracted.

 CSIRO Publishing will consider issuing a corrigendum to correct errors of fact to ensure an accurate publication record.
 A corrigendum will not usually be published for spelling or grammatical errors.
 A published corrigendum will be linked to the article of record that it corrects.
 The ‘Online Early’ version of a paper is considered the version of record and is not an opportunity to make further changes prior to inclusion in an issue.

 Please contact the Journal Publisher from the Journal’s homepage (via Contacts) for Corrigenda or Retraction requests.